QuantEcon/lecture-source-py/source/rst/wealth_dynamics.rst

 savings behavior, and modeling such behavior will form an important part of this lecture series.

-However, in this lecture, we will be content with ad hoc (but plausible) savings rules.
+However, in this particular lecture, we will be content with ad hoc (but plausible) savings rules.

-We do this in order to more easily explore the implications of different specifications for income and investment returns.
+We do this to more easily explore the implications of different specifications of income dynamics and investment returns.

 At the same time, all of the techniques discussed here can be plugged into models that use optimization to obtain savings rules.